 Between 2013 and the COVID pandemic, there were over 85,000 admissions to Liverpool hospitals as a result of serious infections.
 With a high rate of infections city-wide and antibiotic resistance posing a threat to the delivery of healthcare, Liverpool Health Partners Infection Programme works across the academic health science system to identify research priorities to match need and address serious challenges including appropriate use of antibiotics.

-The Infection Programme supports Liverpool’s bid for NIHR Biomedical Research Centre (BRC) status in 2021.
-We aim to work collaboratively, reflecting the universal, multidisciplinary perspective of our Universities and the NHS by focusing on our academic strength and demonstrated track record of excellence, to address local, national and international health needs.
+The Infection Programme works in partnership with Liverpool’s Centre of Excellence in Infectious Disease Research (CEIDR), promoting collaboration and reflecting the universal, multidisciplinary perspective of our universities and the NHS, by focusing on our academic strength and demonstrated track record of excellence, to address local, national and international health needs.

 Infections can affect any person, of any age.
 The prevention, detection and appropriate treatment of infection will support our community to lead healthier lives for longer.